 Managing access

-You can manage access to your Event Endpoint Management instance by defining authentication and authorization rules.
+You can manage access to Event Endpoint Management by defining authentication and authorization rules.
 Authentication rules control login access, and authorization rules control what actions the user has permissions to take after logging in.

 You can set up authentication in Event Endpoint Management in one of the following ways: